Article Updated On

 It’s a chronic condition and usually asymptomatic.

-One of the more common forms of asbestos related disease is Asbestosis, a chronic lung disease caused by scarring of lung tissue, resulting from exposure to high levels of asbestos over a long period of time.
+Asbestosis is a chronic lung disease caused by scarring of lung tissue, resulting from exposure to high levels of asbestos over a long period of time.

-It can take 15 years or more for the symptoms of the disease to appear.
+It can take 15 years or more for the symptoms of the asbestos disease to appear.

 Asbestosis is a progressive disease, meaning it continues to grow in the lungs, even if no further asbestos is inhaled.